-In 2019 The Global FoodBanking Network (GFN) released the first study of its kind to quantify the collective worldwide impact of more than 1,000 food banks in nearly 60 countries, including those in the GFN, European Food Banks Federation (FEBA), and Feeding America networks.
+Food banks are crucial to global efforts to alleviate hunger and prevent food loss and waste.
+In 2019, The Global FoodBanking Network (GFN) released the first study to quantify the collective worldwide impact of more than 1,000 food banks in nearly 60 countries, including those in the GFN, European Food Banks Federation (FEBA), and Feeding America networks.
 The study, Waste Not Want Not: Food Banks as a Green Solution to Hunger, showed how food banks impact the communities they serve, providing a green solution to hunger and food insecurity while reducing unnecessary food loss.

-This year’s updated study, Advancing the Sustainable Development Goals: Roadmap to 2030, provides new data from 2019 documenting the progress toward the Sustainable Development Goals (SDGs) of zero hunger (SDG 2) and reduced food waste (SDG Target 12.3).
-The new study shows that the global impact of food banks continues to grow.
+The updated study, Advancing the Sustainable Development Goals: Roadmap to 2030, provides data from 2019 documenting progress toward the Sustainable Development Goals (SDGs) of Zero Hunger (SDG 2) and reduced food waste (SDG Target 12.3).
+The study shows that the global impact of food banks continues to grow.
 It includes data from 14 new food banking organizations in 10 countries in emerging and developing economies, bringing the total number of countries covered in this study to 70.
-In 2019 GFN members across 44 nations and six continents expanded their services to ultimately reach 16.9 million people, an increase of 76 percent over 2018.
+In 2019, GFN members across 44 nations and six continents expanded their services to ultimately reach 16.9 million people, an increase of 76 percent over 2018.

-Overall, from 2018 to 2019 food banks served an additional 4 million people worldwide, redirected an additional 1.07 million metric tons of food from landfills to the hungry, and prevented an estimated 1.85 billion more kilograms of greenhouses gases from entering the atmosphere.
+Overall, from 2018 to 2019 food banks served an additional 4 million people worldwide, redirected an additional 1.07 million metric tons of food from landfills to the hungry, and prevented an estimated 1.85 billion more kilograms of greenhouse gases from entering the atmosphere.
 Given increased economic and food system instability related to COVID-19, the expansion of the food bank model, especially in underserved communities lacking adequate social protections or food access, is crucial to future resilience and stronger communities.
-Below is the estimated global impact as it stands today.

 The findings offer a way forward and illustrate the importance of food banks in helping vulnerable communities and strengthening food systems in the wake of profound worldwide disruption caused by the COVID-19 pandemic.
 As community-based nonprofit organizations working through networks of local charities and grassroots organizations, food banks represent a “triple-win” in the communities where they operate: (1) reducing food wastage and protecting the environment, (2) providing food assistance to hungry and vulnerable people, and (3) strengthening civil society through support of local humanitarian charities.